0xPolygonZero/zk_evm/zero_bin/README.md

 Commands:
-  stdio    Reads input from stdin and writes output to stdout jerigon  Reads input from a Jerigon node and writes output to stdout native   Reads input from a native node and writes output to stdout http     Reads input from HTTP and writes output to a directory help     Print this message or the help of the given subcommand(s)
+  stdio    Reads input from stdin and writes output to stdout jerigon  Reads input from a Jerigon node and writes output to stdout native   Reads input from a native node and writes output to stdout version  Fetch the version, build commit hash, build timestamp http     Reads input from HTTP and writes output to a directory help     Print this message or the help of the given subcommand(s)